 As a charge card (as opposed to a credit card) The Platinum Card® from American Express has no interest rate since cardholders are expected to pay their balances in full at the end of each billing period.
 It should also be noted that the card does not come with a spending limit unless the cardholder specifically requests one.
 Obviously, these factors combined mean this card requires excellent fiscal discipline.
 Since the card must be paid off each month, however, it could also help you avoid crippling debt or the accumulation of hundreds or even thousands of dollars in interest payments.
+Terms apply.

 The annual fee of $550 is high enough to give some consumers pause when considering The Platinum Card® from American Express, but a quick look at some of the card's benefits show that membership easily pays for itself if you utilize the full gamut of perks and features.

 Some of those features include:

 The Platinum Card® from American Express should be of special interest if you travel a great deal.
 (There's also a business version if you're a frequent business traveler).
 With membership, you can earn up to $200 annually in statement credit to cover fees such as luggage costs, in-flight meals or similar charges associated with an airline of your choice from a list of qualifying airlines.
 Plus, you're also eligible for up to $200 annually in Uber savings.
 Terms apply.